-2. Read, read, read those labels-- Even items that claim to be gluten free sometimes aren’t free from cross contamination which is a huge factor for those of us with Celiac Disease or gluten allergy/intolerance.
-Sometimes recipes change or the place it’s manufactured is different, so even if it’s a food you’ve eaten daily for years, it’s still important to give the info a quick run-through.
-Those quick checks have saved me from a few accidental-glutenings.
+Even items that claim to be gluten free sometimes aren’t free from cross contamination.
+This is a huge factor for those of us with Celiac Disease or gluten allergy/intolerance.
+Sometimes recipes change or the place it’s manufactured is different.
+Even if it’s a food you’ve eaten daily for years, it’s still important to give the info a quick run-through.
+Believe it or not, those quick checks have saved me from a few accidental-glutenings.

-The Nima Portable Gluten Sensor has made this even easier for me, even in situations where the wait-staff might not be as knowledgeable as I’d like.
-Nima allows me to take a pea-sized bit of food and test it for gluten, no matter where I am, and it’s already saved me from one accidental glutening (Darn you, “gluten free” raspberry cheesecake brownie!) and reassured me about some french fries that smelled suspiciously like onion rings.
+The Nima Portable Gluten Sensor has made this even easier for me.
+Even in situations where the wait-staff might not be as knowledgeable as I’d like, Nima allows me to take a pea-sized bit of food and test it for gluten, no matter where I am.
+It’s already saved me from one accidental glutening (Darn you, “gluten free” raspberry cheesecake brownie!).
+It has also reassured me about some french fries that smelled suspiciously like onion rings.

 As you might be able to tell, self-advocating is a huge part of how I live a healthy life with Celiac Disease.
 One way to do that is to wear a medical ID.
 Medical IDs are great for those of us with Celiac Disease because a medical ID advocates for you when you can’t.
 There are more than a handful of medications that contain gluten, and in the event that you are rendered unable to speak for yourself, your medical ID can alert first responders to your condition.
 Not sure what to engrave on your medical ID?
 Check out our recent blog post on that exact topic!